 Students may participate in summer programs of foreign study at any point in their academic careers as long as they are in good standing at the College and meet the requirements of the program to which they are applying.

-Grades in courses taken by modern languages majors in fulfillment of their major requirement for foreign study are computed as part of their grade-point average.
-Grades in courses taught in a foreign country by Hampden-Sydney professors and courses offered in a program in which Hampden-Sydney College has policy-making and administrative oversight (e.g., the Virginia Program at Oxford) are also computed in the grade-point average.
+Grades in courses taught in a foreign country by Hampden-Sydney professors and courses offered in a program in which Hampden-Sydney College has policy-making and administrative oversight (e.g., the Virginia Program at Oxford) are computed in the grade-point average.
 Hampden-Sydney students are able to transfer credit hours for all passing work with a grade of C or better completed in programs endorsed by the International Studies Committee.
 All other foreign-study courses are considered for transfer credit on an ad hoc basis.
 Any student who studies abroad is responsible for providing the Registrar's Office with transcripts of the work promptly on completion of the foreign study.

 Students should make foreign-study plans in consultation with their academic advisor and the Director of Global Education and Study Abroad, Ms. Cooper.
 Students should contact the Office of Financial Aid to consider the impact of foreign study on their financial aid.
 Some financial aid may be available to eligible Hampden-Sydney students wishing to study abroad.
 Information about foreign-study programs is available from the Office of Global Education and Study Abroad.